 The appendix of this general plan includes the following documents.
+If not attached, the appendix is available on Santaquin City's website.

 - 1. Santaquin City Moderate Income Housing Plan - 2.
 Descriptions of Agricultural Preservation Tools for Farmers - 3.
-Summary survey results from the visioning and planning process
+Summary survey results from the visioning and planning process - 4.
+Presentations from the visioning and general planning process